 Majors in History are required to take 10 elective hours in courses related to the biblical world, the cultural world, the social world, and/or the natural world.

-Free Electives (12 hrs)
+Free Electives (12 hrs.)

+Free Electives 12 hrs

+Free Electives 12 III'S.